Maximal Brain Damage Without Data or Optimization: Disrupting Neural Networks via Sign-Bit Flips: Locating Models' Most Critical Parameters

 Beyond which parameters to flip, we also investigate \emph{where} in the network to apply the attack.
 One might intuitively expect that targeting \emph{final} layers—being closer to the classifier—would cause greater damage.
 However, our experiments reveal that in many architectures, early-layer manipulations are disproportionately damaging.
 Drawing on an analogy from neuroscience, early lesions (e.g., in the retina or optic nerve) can cause severe or total blindness \citep{kandel2000principles,Stewart2020ARO,science}.
 Similarly, flipping a single parameter in a fundamental feature detector (e.g., Sobel and Gabor filters) sends erroneous signals throughout subsequent layers, often leading to compounding error.
 Figure~\ref{fig:dalmatian} illustrates this: a sign flip in a low-level ``edge-detection'' filter causes the network to misinterpret critical structural cues, compounding errors to later layers and severely degrading performance —more so than flips occurring in higher-level layers.
+Moreover, early convolutional filters encode generic edge and texture features; disrupting them degrades all downstream representations.
+This aligns with pruning evidence that early layers are disproportionately salient~\cite{frankle2018lottery, liu2019rethinking}.
+The same propagation intuition extends beyond CNNs: in transformer models, corruptions introduced in early blocks can similarly influence all later computations, motivating the early-layer targeting we also study for language models.

 Interestingly, for most models evaluated, the largest parameters (\emph{in absolute value}) tend to concentrate in these early layers.
 However, many models such as ShuffleNetV2 \citep{ma2018shufflenet} exhibit a different pattern: their largest parameters are concentrated in later layers.
 As a result, naive attacks that always target the largest parameters—often located in the late layers of ShuffleNetV2—are less effective.
 Redirecting the attack to early layers, however, significantly amplifies the damage (see Table~\ref{tab:shuffle_layer} for quantitative details).